 Good cultural practices go along way to preventing these diseases.
 Your local garden center can also recommend fungicides that are appropriate for both of these diseases, but they are expensive and are also only recommended as preventative measures.

 Ellen Brown is an environmental writer and photographer and the owner of Sustainable Media, an environmental media company that specializes in helping businesses and organizations promote eco-friendly products and services.
 Contact her on the web at http://www.sustainable-media.com

 Same thing happened to us when we built our house.
 Come to find out it is where the painters dumped their paint buckets.
 We took a soil sample to the county and they tested it for us.

 Everybody has great answers.
 Geepers, our lawn does it where the septic tank clean out lid is.
-It has for eleven years.
-When it gets dry and hot, it is the first place to turn brown.
-The soil isn't deep enough to retain much moisture.

 I had a large tree cut down three years ago.
 I've replanted the spot with grass seed in September every year since.
 The grass looks great until June when the spot turns brown.
 The lawn receives a lot of direct sun light.
 The rest of the lawn looks great and I've used the same seed in other areas of the lawn.

 Add soil and manure to even out the mulch.
 It will speed up your process.
 I have 4 trees that were cut down and the sawdust left.
 My Ace gardener/hardware man who owns the place said this would work.

 Why are there brown patches in my new lawn?

 Many things can cause it, did you fertilize recently?
 Could be burns from too much fertilizer, also if you didn't water properly, that can cause it.